Brawl345/rssbot/README.md

-# RSS bot for Telegram
+# RSS Bot for Telegram

-RSS bot for Telegram written in Go.
+RSS Bot for Telegram written in Go.
 Uses a MySQL database to store the latest entries.

 Only one user (the "admin") can manage the bot, but it's possible to let the bot post into channels.